Condorchem Envitech Offer

 Pre-treatment and post-treatment of water are processes demanded by a wide variety of industrial sectors.
 They are indispensable, for example, for water used to feed boilers, water added to finished food (e.g. beer, soft drinks, isotonic drinks and broths), potable water and that for use in closed refrigeration circuits.

-The most important industrial sectors requiring water pre-treatment are the following:
+As water treatment equipments manufacturers we know the most important industrial sectors requiring water pre-treatment are the following: